CodeXCourses/level-1-course-content/week-1/project-assignment.md

 You will fork the "I love cats" website.

+You will clone the repository locally, to your machine.
+And open it in VSCode.

 You will make any changes you like.
 You must add at least 3 HTML tags, and make at least 3 commits with good commit messages.
 You must also format your code, so it is properly indented.

 ### Setup (5 min)